 Any form of advertising you saw that didn’t require internet connectivity, a phone, or a laptop, constitutes traditional marketing.
 And, while some of these things have changed slightly (TV is now online for many people!), the methods still stand strong.

-Traditional advertising isn’t disappearing any time soon, but that doesn’t mean it hasn’t been improved on.
+Traditional advertising isn’t disappearing any time soon, but that doesn’t mean it hasn’t improved.

 Digital marketing tools vary quite substantially, and unlike the traditional methods you already know about, they require a little context for many people to understand.
 We’ll list some popular digital marketing tools below and describe briefly how they work.

 Content marketing focuses on the distribution of content, whether that’s an article, a video, imagery, or otherwise.
 It’s a way of reaching people through popular content that they find interesting.

 With text content, SEO comes into play.
-That means “Search Engine Optimization” and it involves the clever use of keywords (and other things!) to ensure search engines like Google and Bing can direct people to your site when they make relevant searches.
+That means “Search Engine Optimization,” and it involves the clever use of keywords (and other things!) to ensure search engines like Google and Bing can direct people to your site when they do relevant searches.

 Pay-per-click advertising charges a marketer every time a person clicks on the ad.
 It means you only pay for online ads that result in a person viewing your website.